BBEdit 10

 WebOS?
 For real?

-8 July 2009, terribly early in the morning
+8 July 2009, early morning

 Google is making an operating system.
 An operating system that sounds like it is designed solely to run web pages.
 What?